graphql-compose/graphql-compose/README.md

 [GraphQL](http://graphql.org/) – is a query language for APIs. [graphql-js](https://github.com/graphql/graphql-js) is the reference implementation of GraphQL for nodejs which introduce GraphQL type system for describing schema _(definition over configuration)_ and executes queries on the server side. [express-graphql](https://github.com/graphql/express-graphql) is a HTTP server which gets request data, passes it to `graphql-js` and returned result passes to response.

-**`graphql-compose`** – the _imperative tool_ which worked on top of `graphql-js`.
+**`graphql-compose`** – the _imperative tool_ which works on top of `graphql-js`.
 It provides some methods for creating types and GraphQL Models (so I call types with a list of common resolvers) for further building of complex relations in your schema.

 * provides methods for editing GraphQL output/input types (add/remove fields/args/interfaces)
 * introduces `Resolver`s – the named graphql fieldConfigs, which can be used for finding, updating, removing records